wojciechpawlak/WS_Project_TravelGood/README.md

 	 - Right click on the project, select "Clean and build"
 	 - Run your tests, they should work fine now

+	 For BPEL Web Service project:
+	 Error: BPJBI-7004:Service unit TravelGoodApp-TravelGoodBPEL failed to load deployment BPJBI-6024:Error while loading BPEL file
+	 Exception details are Cannot parse BPEL ==> Compiling XSDs failed, while deployment of TravelGoodApp
+	 or
-	 How to handle the update of BPEL Web Service if there was a change in WSDL file for LameDuck or NiceView:
+	 how to handle the update of BPEL Web Service if there was a change in WSDL file for LameDuck or NiceView:
 	 - make change in WSDL file for LameDuck or NiceView
 	 - refresh the Web Service